Free State Stadium: 1995 Rugby World Cup

 The stadium was one of the host venues for the 1995 Rugby World Cup.
-It hosted first round matches in Pool C during the tournament.
+It hosted first-round matches in Pool C during the tournament.

 1996 African Cup of Nations

 The Free State Stadium was one of venues used for the 1996 African Cup of Nations.
 It hosted six group matches and a quarter-final match:

 2009 FIFA Confederations Cup

 The Free State Stadium was one of the host venues for the 2009 FIFA Confederations Cup.

 2010 FIFA World Cup

-In advance of the 2010 FIFA World Cup, a second tier was added to the main grandstand on the western side of the ground, increasing the net capacity from 36,538 to 40,911.
+Ahead of the 2010 FIFA World Cup, a second tier was added to the main grandstand on the western side of the ground, increasing the net capacity from 36,538 to 40,911.
 Additionally, new turnstiles were created, the floodlights upgraded, electronic scoreboards installed, the sound system revamped to the required standards, and CCTV and media facilities improved.

 Bloemfontein received R221 million to upgrade the stadium.
 Though cost estimates were at R245 million, the city decided to stand in for the R24m shortfall.
-Tenders were advertised in February & March 2007.
+Tenders were advertised in February and March 2007.
 Upgrade work started in July 2007.